goliatone/docker-mongo-backup/README.md

 ## Docker MongoDB Backup
-Docker image to back up a running MongoDB instance
+Docker image to back up a running MongoDB instance.

-Rolling backups of a MongoDB instance using `cron` to a volume in `/mongobackup`.
+Rolling backups of a MongoDB instance using `cron` to a volume in `/mongobackup` and a s3 bucket.

 ### Environment Variables